-Transfer programs are designed to allow students to transfer to a four-year college or university for the purpose of completing a Bachelor degree.
+Transfer programs are designed to allow students to transfer to a four-year college or university to complete a bachelor's degree.
 Transfer degrees include Associate in Arts and Associate in Science degrees.
 More details about each of these programs can be found below: